A tale of 2 green roofs

 While Aquascape’s engineers are investigating their roof collapse, there is some good green roof news closer to home.
 Raleigh-based marble company David Allen Company has recently “flipped the switch” on a photovoltaic solar energy facility that it claims is one of the largest rooftop photovoltaic systems in the Triangle, with 700 solar modules covering 23,000 square feet of the rooftop of the company’s warehouse.
 The company hopes to offset at least 35% of its current electrical costs, and sell energy to Progress Energy as well, according to Triangle Business Journal.
-Check out these photos of the installation by Peak Solar Investors, LLC.

 Legal Implications related to Roof Design?

 Both of these roofs bring up legal issues.
 Was the Aquascape green roof designed appropriately to accommodate loads in a winter climate?